zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

   APIs, which can host kernel threads running in supervisor mode or used as the stack for interrupt/exception handling.
 These have significantly relaxed alignment requirements and use less reserved data.
-No memory is reserved for prvilege elevation stacks.
+No memory is reserved for privilege elevation stacks.

 - "thread" stacks which typically use more memory, but are capable of hosting thread running in user mode, as well as any use-cases for kernel stacks.